 My biggest source of new business is new people inside my existing clients.
 I don't think it hurts to ask your customers if there's anyone else they know who might be able to use your work.
 I find that the more work I do for a given client, the more connections I am able to make for them.
 For example, I can write about notebooks for HP but I can also link their services and so on because of other projects I've done for them.

-This is the key thing with big clients.
+This is the key thing with big clients who've outsourced marketing.
 Once you're a rostered agency, it's easy for new people inside big companies to hire you.
 If you have a unique and valuable service someone will find a way to add you to the roster of approved suppliers.
 Finding such a champion and offering such a service is the right way to go about it.
 Going via the purchasing department or as a subcontractor to another agency is a guaranteed way to slash your margins.
 In my experience, it also constrains your ability to do the kind of good work that the customer wants.

 Find a flagship client.